Sheridan/cephos/documentation/cephos-cephfs-subvolume.md

 ## Behavior Details

 - **Adding a Subvolume**:
-  - If the subvolume does not exist in the specified group, it is created using default `_nogroup` group.
+  - If the subvolume does not exist, it is created in the specified group (or `_nogroup` if none specified).
-  - The subvolume group is created if it does not exist and a group is specified (using `ceph fs subvolumegroup create`).
+  - The subvolume group is created if it does not exist and a group other than `_nogroup` is specified (using `ceph fs subvolumegroup create`).
   - If the subvolume already exists, a verbose message is logged, but no action is taken.

 - **Deleting a Subvolume**: